Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 When Nadia started experiencing rashes, fatigue and unexplained neck pain, she listened to her body’s warnings and visited her general practitioner.

 This started Nadia’s fight to be taken seriously by her doctors.
-Six months, four doctors and two biopsies later, she was diagnosed with small lymphocytic lymphoma.
+Then 6 months, 4 doctors and 2 biopsies later, she was diagnosed with small lymphocytic lymphoma.

 Thank you for sharing your story, Nadia!